skip to Main Content

 Compared to traditional inspections, Continuous Thermal Monitoring allows Operators to monitor the health and performance of high-value assets from a safe, centralized location.

-Thermal cameras capture real-time video and temperature data to provide early detection and warning of equipment degradation, water leaks, or other faults before catastrophic failure occurs.
+Thermal cameras capture real-time video and temperature data, providing operators with immediate data that enables them to detect anomalies quickly and take corrective action to prevent equipment degradation, water leaks, or other faults before catastrophic failure occurs.
 Sophisticated visualization software allows Operators to view and control multiple cameras simultaneously.
+Detailed data and inspection results are automatically recorded, providing support for quality control, traceability, and regulatory compliance.

 Deeper Insights Into the Steel Manufacturing Process

 The steel industry will continue to find ways to innovate and improve performance.
-Continuous Thermal Monitoring solutions build on these advancements to provide greater visibility and insight into important production processes.
-Real-time thermal data can be used in critical applications such as ladle refractory lining and Electric Arc Furnace monitoring to optimize performance and reduce maintenance costs.
+Continuous Thermal Monitoring solutions build on these advancements to provide greater visibility and insight into critical production processes.
+Real-time thermal data can be utilized in critical applications, such as ladle refractory lining and Electric Arc Furnace monitoring, to optimize performance and reduce maintenance costs.
+Ongoing analysis of this data supports continuous improvement by refining inspection criteria, enhancing quality control, and driving operational efficiency over time.

 To learn more about the benefits of Continuous Thermal Monitoring and how you can deploy these solutions in your facility, enter your information below to download our latest white paper, “Mitigating Risk in the Steel Industry – The Benefits of Continuous Thermal Monitoring.”